 TERMINATION.
 Except as otherwise provided by the Board, if a participant dies, options and SARs exercisable immediately prior to death may be exercised by the participant's executor, administrator or transferee during a period of one year following such death (or for the remainder of their original term, if less).
 Options and SARs not exercisable at a participant's death terminate.
-In the case of termination for reasons other than death, options and SARs remain exercisable, to the extent they were exercisable immediately prior to termination, for three months (or for the remainder of their original term, if less); provided that if in the Board's judgment the reason for the award holder's termination casts discredit on the Company sufficient to justify immediate termination of the award, then such award will immediately terminate.
+In the case of termination for reasons other than death, options and SARs remain exercisable, to the extent they were exercisable immediately prior to termination, for three months (or for the remainder of their original term, if less); provided that if in the Board's judgment the reason for the award holder's termination of the award, then such award will immediately terminate.